Slavery and Human Trafficking Statement 2023

 SSAB takes action against trafficking in our internal Group Travel Policy.
 SSAB also provides an online reporting system that allows employees to report suspected violations of the Code of Conduct, law or company policies.

 SSAB does not tolerate child labor in our own facilities or the operations of any supplier and we will comply with applicable national laws and applicable international standards on minimum age wherever we operate.

 Forced, bonded or other forms of compulsory labor and physical punishment are not permitted No employee may be required to lodge "deposits" or deprived of identity papers upon commencement of employment.

 As part of SSAB's work to achieve a more sustainable world, SSAB has implemented certain governing principles for its suppliers.
 These principles are based on the UN’s Global Compact principles.
 The purpose of these principles is to ensure that SSAB collaborates with suppliers who share our values regarding sustainability.
 SSAB expects that the suppliers, as a minimum, follow the sustainability principles when conducting their own business.
 This is the starting point for entering into and maintaining a business relationship with SSAB.
-These principles are included in a Supplier Sustainability Policy (available at www.ssab.com) and cover the following areas:
+These principles are included in a Supplier Code of Conduct (available at www.ssab.com) and cover the following areas: